andrewcooke/pytyp/pytyp.rst

 be registered.
 If performance is critical users can subclass and extend existing collections to make more efficient, registered classes.

-Expansion is a general mechanism that recursively explores a value and the associated type specification.
+Iteration is a general mechanism that recursively explores a value and the associated type specification.
 In ``pytyp`` it is used to implement structural verification and the guided conversion of JSON data to Python classes.